-DXC TECHNOLOGY

-Digital transformation center Project announced in 2017 Orleans Parish
+DXC TECHNOLOGY Digital transformation center Project announced in 2017 Orleans Parish

-DXC Technology (DXC) committed to establish the Digital Transformation Center in New Orleans, creating 2,000 new direct jobs by 2025.
-DXC will lease 10 floors of the 23-floor Freeport-McMoRan building, which will be renamed as the DXC Technology Building.
+In 2017, DXC Technology (DXC) entered into a Cooperative Endeavor Agreement (CEA) with LED and the State of Louisiana in which it committed to establish the Digital Transformation Center in New Orleans, creating 2,000 new direct jobs by 2025.

-In Louisiana, DXC will pursue a highly integrated model of higher-education workforce solutions to prepare talent for its Digital Transformation Center in New Orleans.
-DXC will develop and deliver next generation technology services that support clients' digital transformations.
+The CEA also had other provisions including, DXC's commitment to pursue a highly integrated model of higher-education workforce solutions to prepare talent for its Digital Transformation Center in New Orleans; development and delivery of next generation technology services in support of clients' digital transformations.
 Company officials identified New Orleans as a talent-laden, culturally diverse, high quality-of-life city that would appeal to the technology professionals it will hire for the Digital Transformation Center.

 To secure the project, LED offered DXC a competitive incentive package with \$18.7 million in performance-based grants payable over five years and to include a flexible performance-based grant (\$15 million), a performance-based parking assistance grant (\$2.2 million) and a performance-based demolition grant (\$1.5 million).
 Grant funds are to be provided on a cost reimbursement basis after expenditures are verified and approved by the State.
-As of the report date, \$2.5 million in expenditures had been reimbursed by the State.
+For the DXC project, the State also committed to invest, through LED, up to \$25.0 million over a five-year period to Louisiana universities, community colleges and technical schools for the purposes of creating, expanding and refining specialized programs in accordance with the company's workforce needs.
+As of the report date, no expenditures had been reimbursed to DXC; however, \$2.5 million in expenditures had been reimbursed to Louisiana universities by the State towards the project.

-The cooperative endeavor agreement (CEA) between the state of Louisiana/LED and DXC specifies that the company establish the Digital Transformation Center and commence operations by January 2, 2018.
+The CEA between the state of Louisiana/LED and DXC specified that the company establish the Digital Transformation Center and commence operations by January 2, 2018.

-The company has committed to produce 2,000 total new direct jobs according to the following schedule: 300 new direct jobs by March 31, 2019; an additional 300 new direct jobs by March 31, 2020; an additional 300 new direct jobs by March 31, 2021; an additional 300 new direct jobs by March 31, 2022; an additional 300 new direct jobs by March 31, 2023; an additional 300 new direct jobs by March 31, 2024; and an additional 200 new jobs by March 31, 2025.
+The company committed to the creation of 2,000 total new direct jobs according to the following schedule: 300 new direct jobs by March 31, 2019; an additional 300 new direct jobs by March 31, 2020; an additional 300 new direct jobs by March 31, 2021; an additional 300 new direct jobs by March 31, 2022; an additional 300 new direct jobs by March 31, 2023; an additional 300 new direct jobs by March 31, 2024; and an additional 200 new jobs by March 31, 2025.

-The CEA includes clawback provisions that will require DXC to reimburse the State proportionate to any nonperformance against critical commitments in the CEA, principally payroll obligations.
-Specifically, DXC will reimburse the State 2.7 percent of any shortfall relative to payroll obligations.
+The CEA includes clawback provisions that either reduce or recover grants for nonperformance of critical commitments in the CEA, principally payroll obligations.
+Specifically, if the company fails to meet Required Payroll in any Project Year for which any claim for grant payment is made, DXC must reimburse the State at an amount equal to the percentage of any shortfall relative to payroll obligations.
+Additionally, if a payroll shortfall occurs in any Project Year after funding of the grants, or, for which there are insufficient grant payments to offset the shortfall, the company will reimburse the State 2.7 percent of any shortfall relative to payroll obligations.
 However, the company may recover previous reimbursed amounts by a factor of 2.7 percent of payroll overages in future years.